natsuhiko/GASPACHO/README.md

 		ITRMAX = 1000)

 ## Mapping dynamic eQTLs
 In order to map eQTL, GASPACHO requires to set the variance parameter of donor x context interaction effect.
 It is available from the function `updateDxCSE` which returns the gplvm object with the estimate located at `gplvm$Param$d2dxc`.
 The function `getBF` then computes both the Bayes factors (BFs) and the Score based statistics for a given genotype dosage matrix (the third argument).
+Note that, the column number of the genotype matrix has to be compatible with the donor ID provided by `did`.
 The example below computes the OAS1 eQTL BFs and Score statistics.
-The 3,329 row of the `cpm` matrix is the normalised OAS1 expression and `metadata$donor` indicates which cell belngs to the donor or origin.
+The 3,329th row of the `cpm` matrix is the normalised OAS1 expression and `metadata$donor` indicates which cell belngs to the donor or origin.

 	% R
 	# Estimating the Donor by Context interaction effect